Mobile Library Evening Schools Environmental Care Mobile Clinic Educational Sponsorship Menstrual Hygiene

 How?

 Regenboog distributes books to children in two ways.
 First, through a Mobile Library Vehicle, and then via five Motor Cycle libraries.
-This project includes a collection of approximately 23,000 books that are delivered during the day to 103 government schools.
-In the evenings, the Motor Cycle Library provides books to our Evening Schools and other neighbourhoods.
-Every student is given a membership card, and the entire library system is automated, making the whole procedure more time efficient.
+This project includes a collection of over 35,000 books delivered during the day to 125+ government schools.
+In the evenings, the Motorcycle Library provides books to our Evening Schools and other neighbourhoods.
+Every student receives a membership card, and the entire library system is automated, making the process more time-efficient.

-These six vehicles visit each of their designated places every alternate week, hence the children are able to check out and return books every two weeks.
+These six vehicles visit each designated location every other week; therefore, children can check out and return books every two weeks.
 Regenboog staff members ensure that the children are involved in discussions about the book they read, what they learned, and what they would like to study next.

 Impact

-In the 2021-22 academic year the mobile library project made over 22,487 book distributions which is a testament to how much the children have enjoyed reading.
-The other testament is watching the children's eagerness and happiness when they see the mobile library coming!
+In the 2024-25 academic year, the mobile library project distributed over 85,000 books, a testament to the enjoyment of reading.
+Children have another testament: the eagerness and happiness they show when the mobile library arrives.

 Fridge Libraries

-People in India have to wait for long periods of time for their needs to be met at government offices and hospitals.
-While they are waiting for longer periods of time, we thought it would be a good idea to give them the opportunity to read a book, so we launched a new initiative called 'Fridge library.'
+People in India often have to wait long periods for their needs to be met at government offices and hospitals.
+While they stay longer, we thought it would be a good idea to allow them to read a book, so we launched a new initiative called 'Fridge library.'
 Refrigerators that had previously been discarded were purchased, refurbished, and converted into mini library bookshelves.
-These fridge libraries will be placed in various locations such as government hospitals, courtrooms, police stations, and other public gathering places in order to encourage the public's reading habit.
-When we approached the officers to place these libraries on their premises, they were very appreciative of this one-of-a-kind effort, which motivates us to go further.
+These fridge libraries will be placed in locations such as government hospitals, police stations, and other public gathering places to encourage public reading habits.
+When we approached the officers to put these libraries on their premises, they were very appreciative of this one-of-a-kind effort, which motivates us to move forward.